siquitch/fterm/README.md

 **Flutterterm** is a convenient CLI wrapper for running Flutter commands.

+## Inspiration

+I don't use VsCode or Android Studio, but rather neovim :D

+The current best tool, flutter-tools.nvim (amazing) works really well, but I prefer to just use the cli to run my flutter project.

+flutter-tools.nvim has a nice way to make pre-set configurations, but is limited to running inside neovim, which I have found to be inconvenient.
+For example, logs are not colored, and if neovim needs to be restarted, the app must be killed.

+This tool aims to add functionality directly to the flutter cli tool by creating a more interactive way to use it.
+If you've ever needed to manage different run configurations, then this tool can help.
+Simply add a configuration file to the root of your flutter project, and quickly run multiple project configurations.

 ## Usage

 A configuration file is **not required**, but it is recommended to get the most out of this tool.

 To set up a configuration file, create a `.fterm_config.json` file in the root directory of your Flutter project.
 Flutterterm will look for this file when you run commands.

 ### Without a Configuration File